Skip to Content

 Text wrapping

-When a width of zero or undefined is provided (which may happen if the output is being redirected), the ANSI string will by default avoid wrapping and instead suppress some control sequences that would otherwise be used to render the text in a terminal.
+Splitted text is always wrapped according to a configured width, i.e., the number of terminal columns by which to limit each line of text.
+When a width of zero or NaN is provided, the ANSI string will by default avoid wrapping and instead suppress control sequences that would otherwise be used to render the text in a terminal.

 The following features are supported in text wrapping.